wiired24/NostalgiaJS/README.md

 # Features
 Currently Nostalgia supports both steam games and emulators as well.
 Nostalgia has `built in support` for both standalone emulator binaries and `libretro retroarch cores` as well.
 In addtion, you can also use Windows .exe files for standalone emulators as Wine is supported by default just make sure you have it installed.
 It also has support for `custom box art` and `video previews`.

+# Scraping
 If you have a larger collection of rom files it's recommended to use a scraper to fetch media files for you games.
 In which case you can take advantage of the default scraper that Nostalgia has to offer.
 Just run the
 `setupScraper` script once to install dependencies and then you only need to run `scrape.sh` when you want to scrape metadata for your games.
 A media folder will be created containing images and videos for your games after scraping has finished.